the-5-important-factors-in-singapore-property-investment

 Capital Appreciation Rate - New Launch Versus Resale Property

-To illustrate, let's compare two developments located beside each other near the Redhill MRT station - Ascentia Sky and The Metropolitan.
-They were launched in 2009 and 2006 respectively.
+To illustrate, let's compare two developments located beside each other near Queenstown MRT station - Commonwealth Towers and Queens.
+They were launched in May 2014 and September 2006 respectively.

 Conclusion

-• Amenities (Eg, shopping mall, popular schools, nature parks)
+- Amenities (Eg, shopping malls, popular schools, nature parks)

-Such factors apply to HDB flats as well.
+Such factors apply to HDB resale and BTO flats as well.

 Should you require more advice or wish to know more about using your CPF funds to finance your property purchase, please do not hesitate to Email or WhatsApp Me for an obligation-free consultation.